 This is a preliminary analysis.
 With our allies, we will continue to update you with more information.
 It is a comprehensive agreement, so it will take some time to understand the larger ramifications.

-This article originally appeared on Canadians.org.
+This article originally appeared on the Council of Canadians website.